xor-gate

 XOR for Controlled Inversion

 XOR has a special property: one input can control whether the other is inverted.
-This is used in adder/subtractor circuits!
+This is essential in adder/subtractor circuits.

 DataControlData XOR ControlEffect